lupyuen/lupyuen.github.io/src/usb3.md

 (Assuming the right drivers are started)

-_USB OTG isn't compatible with USB EHCI?_
+_Is USB OTG compatible with USB EHCI?_

 EHCI supports __only USB Host__, not USB Device.

 (Hence the name "Enhanced __Host Controller__ Interface")

 PinePhone supports both USB OTG and USB EHCI.
-The USB Physical Layer can switch between OTG and EHCI modes.
+PinePhone's USB Physical Layer can switch between OTG and EHCI modes.
 (As we'll soon see)

 _How would we program USB OTG?_